CristianManzanoRodriguez/IBEROSTAR-HEROES/README.md

 ### WARNING

-If application give you errors try to deactivate `Angular Language Service` doesn't work with the version of typescript angular 15 needs
+If application give you errors try to deactivate `Angular Language Service` doesn't work with the version of typescript angular 15 requirements